-Bill started producing digital art in 1985 on an Amstrad CPC 6128 with a light pen and a screen that showed green pixels on a black background.
-He spent a bit of time waylaid in customer service jobs and a Computer Studies degree, then found his passion for digital creativity reignited while watching Monsters Inc with his daughter.
+Bill started producing digital art in 1985 on an Amstrad CPC6128 with a light pen and a screen that showed green pixels on a black background.
+He spent a bit of time waylaid in customer service jobs and a Computer Studies degree, but his passion for digital creativity was reignited watching Monsters Inc with his daughter.

-He is now the Managing Director at Distant Future.
-His days are spent working with the team to improve our processes, push the quality of our work and help our clients achieve their goals.
+Bill is still a hands-on animator, but as Managing Director he also supports the rest of the animation team.
+His days are spent improving our processes, pushing the quality of our work and helping our clients achieve their goals.

 Outside work he enjoys spending time with his family and pets, playing board games and computer games, and is learning Chinese on the side.

-Lauren, animator by day amateur fire performer/cosplayer by night.
-She enjoys gritty anime and anything with a Tim Burton vibe.
+Lauren: animator by day, gamer and craftsperson by night.
+She enjoys gritty animé and anything with a Tim Burton vibe.

-Graduating in 2013, Lauren started an internship with Distant Future while doing a cleaning job at a gym.
-Once the internship finished she was offered an official position in the team.
+After graduating in 2013, Lauren started an internship with Distant Future while doing a cleaning job at a gym.
+Once the internship finished, we were happy to offer her a permanent position on the team.

-Lauren is now Senior Animator and enjoys the project management side of her role, keeping everything well organised and running smoothly for clients.
+Lauren is now Senior Animator and enjoys project management for the animation team, keeping everything well organised and running smoothly for clients.

 Tom joined Distant Future directly after graduating from his degree in Visual Communications at Leeds Arts University in 2021.

 In his down-time, he loves playing D&D and computer games.
-He confesses to having a bit of a sweet tooth, buying way too many sweets and doing a bit of home baking, but counteracts this sugary content by being a keen walker.
+He confesses to having a bit of a sweet tooth, buying way too many sweets and doing a bit of home baking, but offsets any over-indulgence by being a keen walker.